Automating Braze Data Ingestion to Synapse with Autoloader

 .load("wasbs://landing@{}.blob.core.windows.net/currents/dataexport.prod-02.AzureBlob.integration.12345/event_type=users.behaviors.Purchase/".format(adls_account))

-column kept getting added to the schema.
+)Except - a date column kept getting added to the schema.

 We then proceed to insert a real timestamp for watermarking purposes instead: